jolson7168/geocoder/README.md

 Place the .zip file in /u01/download (/u01/download is created by the oracleXEBoot.sh script) as the oracle user.

 NOTE: This step cannot be automated, because the user must agree to Oracle's license terms first.
+NOTE2: The Oracle licensing issue is also the reason this project can't be shared via a pre-configured, snapshotted AMI.

 3. Once OracleXE has been loaded onto the machine at /u01/download, execute /u01/git/oracle/scripts/install/XEinstall.sh as root.
 This will install and start OracleXE.
 It configures the SYS and SYSMAN passwords via the autoconfiguration script at /u01/git/oracle/scripts/install/OracleXESilentInst.iss, so PLEASE change the SYS and SYSMAN passwords when you get a chance.